 If you compete on a non-school team or in non-school competition as an individual in the same sport during your school team's season (example: non-school soccer during the school's soccer season), you will lose eligibility.
 There are also certain restrictions regarding tryouts, practices and competitions with non-school teams before, during and after the school season.
-Before participating with a non-school team, visit www.ohsaa.org, go to the General Sports Regulations and review the sections on Non-School Programs/Teams to ensure all regulations are being followed.
+Before participating with a non-school team, visit OHSAA.org, go to the General Sports Regulations and review the sections on Non-Interscholastic Programs to ensure all regulations are being followed.
 Some other key notes on these regulations:

-- A member of an interscholastic squad in a team sport (baseball, basketball, field hockey, football, ice hockey, soccer, softball and volleyball) may not participate in an athletic contest, tryouts or any type of team or group training or practices on or with a non-school squad in the same sport during the school's interscholastic season.
-This would include college teams and/or college tryouts. - In the individual sports of bowling, cross country, golf, gymnastics, swimming and diving, tennis, track and field and wrestling, however, you may practice and try out for a non-school team but may not compete in a contest.
+- A member of an interscholastic squad in a team sport (baseball, basketball, field hockey, football, ice hockey, soccer, softball and volleyball) may not participate in an athletic contest, tryouts or any type of team or group training or practices on or with a non-school squad in the same sport during the school's interscholastic season. - In the individual sports of bowling, cross country, golf, gymnastics, swimming and diving, tennis, track and field and wrestling, however, you may practice and try out for a non-school team but may not compete in a contest. - A member of an interscholastic squad in a team sport (baseball, basketball, field hockey, ice hockey, soccer, softball and volleyball) may try out, practice and compete on non-school teams before and after the school season from August 1 to May 31 provided:

-- A member of an interscholastic squad in a team sport (baseball, basketball, field hockey, ice hockey, soccer, softball and volleyball) may try out, practice and compete on non-school teams before and after the school season from August 1 to May 31 provided: - The OHSAA's '50 percent limitation' regulation is maintained, meaning the number of students from the same school team on the roster of the non-school team is limited to five (5) students in the sports of soccer, field hockey and ice hockey; four (4) students in the sports of baseball and softball; three (3) students in the sport of volleyball, and two (2) students in the sport of basketball.
+The OHSAA's '50 percent limitation' regulation is maintained, meaning the number of students from the same school team on the roster of the non-school team is limited to five (5) students in the sports of soccer, field hockey and ice hockey; four (4) students in the sports of baseball and softball; three (3) students in the sport of volleyball, and two (2) students in the sport of basketball.
 School football team members are prohibited from competing on non-school teams except from June 1 to July 31.
-All football activities during the June 1 to July 31 period must be non-contact and the only football equipment permitted are helmets and cleats.
-Note: Seniors are exempt from these limitations after the conclusion of their sport season. - There is no limit on the number of students from the same school team that may participate on the same non-school team from June 1 to July 31. - Check the OHSAA Sport-by-Sport Regulations (available at OHSAA.org) for the date you must cease participation on non-school teams in order to be eligible for OHSAA tournament competition along with penalties for non-compliance with this date.
+All football activities during the June 1 to July 31 period must be noncontact and the only football equipment permitted are helmets and cleats.

+• There is no limit on the number of students from the same school team that may participate on the same non-school team from June 1 to July 31.